bkw777/Teeprom/4ROM.md

 $
 ```

-The missing pins are the two highest address bits A15 and A16, which exist on the chip but are only connected to bank-select logic on the 4ROM board, not to the programmer pins.
+The missing pins are the two highest address bits A15 and A16, which exist on the chip but aren't connected to the outside world.
+They are only connected to bank-select logic on-board.

-(Note: if using the "minipro" program as shown here, there is currently a [bug](https://gitlab.com/DavidGriffith/minipro/-/issues/283) in the pin test routine where this will say pins 1 & 2 instead of 2 & 3.
+(Note: if using the [minipro](https://gitlab.com/DavidGriffith/minipro) program as shown here, there is currently a [bug](https://gitlab.com/DavidGriffith/minipro/-/issues/283) in the pin test routine where this will say pins 1 & 2 instead of 2 & 3.
 A [fix](https://gitlab.com/DavidGriffith/minipro/-/merge_requests/220) has already been submitted but not merged yet.
-So if you see bad contact on pins 1 & 2 instead of 2 & 3, this is probably normal and you probably just have a version of minipro that isn't fixed yet.
+So if you see bad contact on pins 1 & 2 instead of 2 & 3, this is normal at this time.
+Or you could use the [fixed version](https://gitlab.com/bkw777/minipro) until the main version updates.
 For the Windows app or any other programmer you only want to see pins 2 & 3 with missing connection)

 ### Erase the whole chip